jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/files.md

 |----------------|----------|
 | `Path` | `Downloads` |

-The path to folder you want Cyberdrop-DL to download files to.
+The path to the folder you want Cyberdrop-DL to download files to.